kanow/operations/Documentation/BestPractice/Index.rst

     There is only a **flat** category handling.
 That means, if you select a category, no child categories are respected.

-Set a root category in PageTS-Config to restrict the displayed categories in operation plugin in backend.
+Set a root category in extension configuration (that is the global setting) or in PageTS-Config to restrict the displayed categories in operation plugin in backend.
+PageTS-Config setting overrides the setting in extension configuration.

 .. code-block:: typoscript